mwiater/agon/README.md

 - `exportMarkdown`: Optional path.
 When set, a Markdown summary is written alongside the JSON export.
 - `timeout`: Integer (seconds).
 Sets the request timeout applied to Ollama API calls (default: 240).

+#### MCP Mode
+- `mcpMode`: Boolean flag.
+When true, agon proxies LLM traffic through a local MCP server.
+- `mcpBinary`: Path to the MCP server binary (default: `dist/agon-mcp`).
+- `mcpInitTimeout`: Integer (seconds).
+Timeout used for MCP initialize and tool call round-trips.

+When `mcpMode` is enabled:
+- The MCP server is launched locally and its tools are discovered.
+- Tools can be invoked either by the model via `tool_calls` or implicitly if the last user message clearly targets a known tool.
+- For the built-in `current_weather` tool, the server returns two parts on success:
+  - type `json`: raw current conditions as JSON
+  - type `interpret`: a server-provided prompt instructing the LLM to summarize the JSON
+- The MCP provider detects this pair and performs a non-streaming interpretation call to the LLM:
+  - Adds the JSON as an assistant message and the prompt as a user message
+  - Disables tools for that round to avoid recursion
+  - Renders the LLM’s natural-language summary to the console as the tool’s output (prefixed with `[MCP current_weather]`)
+  - Appends the summary to chat history before continuing the conversation
+- If a tool returns only plain text, the output is shown directly.

+Debug logging in MCP mode (when `debug` is true):
+- `agon-mcp-server.log` records MCP lifecycle and tool activity, including interpretation send/receive events with sizes and timing.
+- For protocol details and example frames, see `mcp/README.md`.

 ## Running the CLI

 ### Launch an Interactive Chat